hemanth22/Pre-Release_hemanthindexpage/README.md

 # Pre-Release_hemanthindexpage
-This is project is for pre deployment.
+This is project is for pre deployment program.